Nosto/wiki-docs/features/dynamic-bundle-discounts.md

 ### Cause

 1. Nosto provided scripts are not used as-is.
+Nosto can't provide support in this case.
 2. Incorrect value used for SECRET_KEY.
 3. Issue with Bundle script configuration.
 4. Not all the products from a bundle is added to cart.